microsoft/win-student-devs/.github/ISSUE_TEMPLATE/feature_request.md

 ## Preferred Solution
 <!-- A clear and concise description of what you want to happen
      Provide examples of how the feature would be used in code and what the outcome would be.
-     For components, make sure to include attributes, properties, methods, and/or events and what they would do.
-     Pseudocode is fine.
      Include any Design mockups or example screenshots you might have -->

 ## Additional Context